 DB's capital markets earnings streams in its Investment Bank (IB) and Asset Management (AM) segments remain vulnerable to market setbacks and tighter liquidity conditions, although the market volatility has supported some of DB's core IB franchises in fixed income and related client flow in recent years.
-But their contribution to overall revenue growth will diminish following strong outperformance of the latter against earlier projections in prior years and low origination and advisory revenues in the current context of slowing economies and high market uncertainty.
-The strong 37% IB contribution to group revenues in 2022 might not be sustained.
-However based on DB's recent market share gains and select growth investments into regions, products and technology, we believe the bank will be able to safeguard revenues and earnings and keep contained revenue or market share declines in its capital markets business, even in a less favourable market environment.
+But their contribution to overall revenue growth will diminish following strong outperformance of the latter against earlier projections in prior years and the challenging context of slowing economies and market uncertainty for the origination and advisory activities.
+The strong 32% IB contribution to group revenues in 2023 might not be sustained, and is already showing a declining trend from the 37% contribution in 2022.
+However based on DB's recent market share gains and select growth investments into regions, products and technology, we believe the bank will be able to safeguard revenues and earnings, even in a less favourable market environment.